Not All Tokens Are Created Equal

 You can view your tokens by checking the $tokens variable

-You can also run Invoke-AutoTokenRefresh to refresh them on a regular interval - the default is 5 minutes unless you specify different
+You can also run Invoke-AutoTokenRefresh to refresh them on a regular interval - the default is 5 minutes unless you specify differently

 Outlook

-You can use token tactics to refresh to Outlook tokens which you can pass in a burp request
+You can use token tactics to refresh the Outlook tokens, which you can pass in a Burp request

 $OutlookToken.access_token